 The fate of chromium in soil is greatly dependent upon the speciation of chromium, which is a function of redox potential and the pH of the soil.
 In most soils, chromium will be present predominantly in the chromium(III) state.
 This form has very low solubility and low reactivity resulting in low mobility in the environment and low toxicity in living organisms.
 Under oxidizing conditions chromium(VI) may be present in soil as CrO4?2 and HCrO4-.
 In this form, chromium is relatively soluble, mobile, and toxic to living organisms.
 In deeper soil where anaerobic conditions exist, chromium(VI) will be reduced to chromium(III) by S-2 and Fe+2 present in soil.
-The reduction of chromium(VI) to chromium(VI) to chromium(VI) may exist in the aerobic zone of some natural soil.
-The oxidation of chromium(VII) to chromium(VI) in soil is facilitated by the presence of low oxidisable organic substances, oxygen, manganese dioxide, and moisture.
-Organic forms of chromium(III) to chromium(III) to soil is facilitated by the presence of low oxidisable organic substances, oxygen, manganese dioxide, and moisture.
-Organic forms of chromium(III) (e.g., humic acid complexes) are more easily oxidised than insoluble oxides.
-Because most chromium(III) is immobilized due to adsorption and complexation with soil materials, the barrier to this oxidation process is the lack of availability of mobile chromium(III) to immobile manganese dioxide in soil surfaces.
-Due to this lack of availability of mobile chromium(III) to immobile manganese dioxide to chromium(VI), even in the presence of manganese dioxide and favorable pH conditions.
-The microbial reduction of chromium(VI) to chromium(III) has been discussed as a possible remediation technique in heavily contaminated environmental media or wastes.
-Factors affecting the microbial reduction of chromium(VI) to chromium(VI) to chromium(VI) are toxic to most microbes, several resistant bacterial solution-reduction potential and the presence of bot oxyanions and metal cations.
-Although high levels of c
+The reduction of chromium(VI) to chromium(III) is possible in aerobic soils that contain appropriate organic energy sources to carry out the redox reaction.
+The reduction of chromium(VI) to chromium(III) is facilitated by low pH.
+From thermodynamic considerations, chromium(VI) may exist in the aerobic zone of some natural soil.
+The oxidation of chromium(III) to chromium(VII) in soil is facilitated by the presence of low oxidisable organic substances, oxygen, manganese dioxide, and moisture.
+Organic forms of chromium(IIII) to chromium(III) in soil is immobilized due to adsorption and complexation with soil materials, the barrier to this oxidation process is the lack of availability of mobile chromium(III) to immobile manganese dioxide in soil surfaces.
+Due to this lack of availability of mobile chromium(IIII) to manganese dioxide surfaces, a large portion of chromium in soil will not be oxidized to chromium(VI), even in the presence of manganese dioxide and favorable pH conditions.
+The microbial reduction of chromium(VI) to chromium(III) in clude biomass concentration, initial chromium(VI) concentration, temperature, pH, carbon source, oxidation-reduction potential and the presence of both oxyanions and metal cations.
+Although high levels of chromium(VI) are toxic to most microbes, several resistant bacterial species have been identified which could ultimately be